-Many students who attended the conference said they would recommend this conference because of its exceptional workshops, speakers, leadership and ideas among the five days experiences.
+Many students who attended the conference said they would recommend this conference because of its exceptional workshops, speakers, leadership and ideas.
 “I would definitely recommend this conference to anyone and everyone, especially to those who want to change the world for the better,” said Pang Cha Moua.
 “The sessions are very professional and you learn a variety of information from the amount of sessions the conference offer.
 I look forward to attending the National Conference of Race and Ethnicity again in the future so I can build on my knowledge and perspective even further, as well as meet more people and make more friends from a diversity of backgrounds.”

 Photo: ASO Conference.jpg

-Caption: ASO member pose at the NCORE conference.
+Caption: ASO members pose at the NCORE conference.

 Photo credit: Courtesy of ASO